HOW IT HAPPENED - ANTI- DOORING 'DUTCH REACH' MEME GONE VIRAL

 Its namelessness and commonsense taken-for-granted quality during 50 years of Dutch helps explain its failure to travel outside Holland, at least not very far.
 With no name and no passport, it went unremarked, un-indexed, and hardly spoken of, let alone promoted to foreigners as part of the Netherlands celebrated repertoire of road safety culture and infrastructure innovations.
 This admirable state of affairs - Holland's now enviable peace on the streets was not God-given to the Dutch.
 For 45+ years ago there was vast carnage on Holland's roads.
 Only sustained social protest and reforms reversed their astounding vehicular homicide rate.
 See Stop de Kindermord movement of 1973.

 What is currently known to this American English speaking web searcher is that the first found reference in mainstream print to the far hand method may be credited to a seminal 2011 New York Times opinion piece by Russell Shorto.
 He quoted bicycling history expert Professor Ruth Oldenziel of Eindhoven University, NL who first relayed this novel far hand method to America.
 It was picked up three weeks later in an obscure Nudge blog post.
-It next appears in print in the Boston Globe in 2013 due to on the ground reporting in the Netherlands. and was also described as a move rather than cited with a name.
+It next appears in main-stream media print in the Boston Globe in 2013 due to Martine Powers' on the ground reporting in the Netherlands.
+As before, it was described as a move rather than cited with a name.

-The method was known by writer and cycling safety advocate Lloyd Alter of Toronto who encouraged its use for years (perhaps a far back as 2006?) he but never labeled it.
+The method was known to writer and cycling safety advocate Lloyd Alter of Toronto who encouraged its use for years (perhaps as far back as 2006?) he but never labeled it.
 It has been percolating quietly in North America in several cycling cities where dooring has become a common concern.
 It was and is mentioned but not emphatically promoted in Montreal's 'Une Porte Une Vie' anti-dooring campaign (2014 to the present).
 It has also gained a foothold in New Haven Connecticut, USA and more recently in San Francisco (2015 to the present).
+[See: Prior Reach Reports & Practice.]

 It is worth noting that in 2014 the far hand method was specifically promoted to drivers in New Haven.
 That city's traffic czar learned of the method from a local bike shop - Devil's Gear.
 A recently doored Yale College senior was enlisted who leafleted parked cars in the downtown business district with fliers titled "Doors Hurt" which called on drivers to 'reeducate' themselves to use the European "reach across" or "Amsterdam method.